 Pets get into trouble.
-If your foster dog is not in a kennel when you are gone, she could chew anything or scratch anything.
-If you foster parent dogs and their puppies, expect the puppies to have some accidents.
+If your shelter dog is not in a kennel when you are gone, she could chew anything or scratch anything.
+If you foster a mother dog and her puppies, expect the puppies to have some accidents.

 10. Be considerate of other family member and pets.

 Obviously, I’m that person in our case.
 I’m lucky that Josh is willing to tolerate all my animals, but it’s exactly that.
 He tolerates them while I’m the one doing all the work.

 12. You will have less free time.

 But think about it, if one dog pulls on a leash, the other will.
 If one knocks everyone out of the way to get through the door, the other will too.
-I’m doing the best I can to set rules for Vixen and Ace.
+I did the best I could to set rules for Vixen and Ace.

 14. You might have to cancel some plans.

-There were times when Vixen could not be left home alone.
+In our case, there were times when Vixen could not be left home alone.
 Josh had to skip a meeting, and I considered skipping a party but instead a friend stayed with our pets – thanks Justin!

-01/08/10 update: Vixen was adopted!
+2010 update: Vixen was adopted!